sbekx/rds-tunnel/README.md

 While many excellent database extensions exist for editors like VSCode, they sometimes require a premium subscription to share the tunnel connection both inside and outside the editor, rds-tunnel offers a different approach.
 By running as a standalone background process, it creates a single, persistent tunnel that any application on your system—your IDE, database GUI, or scripts—can use simultaneously.

 The primary motivation behind this tool was the desire to seamlessly test Lambda functions locally against various database environments, from development to production.

-Initially, this involved manually executing a lengthy SSH command:
+Initially, this involved manually executing and maintaining a lengthy SSH command:
 ```bash
 ssh -N -L 3306:RDS-DATABASE.cluster-********.us-east-1.rds.amazonaws.com:3306 ec2-user@EC2_HOST_IP_OR_PUBLIC_DNS -i /PATH/TO/KEY.pem
 ```